ngeorger/vscode-gitignore/README.md

 # gitignore extension for Visual Studio Code

-A simple extension that lets you pull `.gitignore` files from the [github/gitignore](https://github.com/github/gitignore) repository.
+A simple extension for Visual Studio Code that lets you pull `.gitignore` files from the [github/gitignore](https://github.com/github/gitignore) repository.

 ## Usage